Virginia & Washington DC Identity Theft Resolution Lawyer

 Obtain copies of all of your credit reports and thoroughly examine them for errors, writing every error down.
 Once you have a complete list, write a letter of dispute detailing each of the incorrect entries and send it to one of the credit reporting agencies with a copy of the police report you filed.
 It’s also useful to obtain a letter from your credit card company regarding the fraudulent use to support your claim.
 The credit bureaus must respond to your claims within 30 days.
 You must send your disputes to each credit reporting agency that reported the inaccurate information.

 Once you have contacted the credit reporting agencies, you should reach out to the creditors and companies that supplied information for your credit report to inform them that you are disputing claims due to identity theft.

 Once you’ve filed all of the necessary information, you need to stay on top of process and follow up with all of the agencies, lenders and companies involved.
 You should check in about every 30 days and continue to take notes of all phone calls and emails.

 A good lawyer can help you fix your credit after identity theft and ensure nothing falls through the cracks.
 If you have further questions or need assistance clearing your name after identity theft, call our lawyers at Blankingship & Christiano today at (571) 313-0412.

 Schedule An Appointment With Experienced Identity Theft Lawyers

-If you are the victim of identity theft and need to understand how identity theft laws in Fairfax and throughout Virginia and nationwide can protect you, contact a Blankingship & Christiano, P.C. attorney at (571) 313-0412 or online to discuss your case.
+If you are the victim of identity theft and need to understand how identity theft laws in Fairfax and throughout Virginia and nationwide can protect you, contact a Blankingship & Christiano, P.C.
+Virginia & Washington DC identity theft resolution lawyer at (571) 313-0412 or online to discuss your case.